cardo-org/Rembus.jl/docs/src/macro_api.md

-# Supervised API
+# Macro-based API

-The supervised API uses the metaprogramming features of Julia and provides something similar to a simple language extension.
+The supervised API uses the metaprogramming features of Julia and provides an high level interface that make easy to integrate distributed components.

 The goal of this API is to make easy developing robust and fault-tolerant distributed applications.